 The much-awaited guidance from the Centers for Medicare and Medicaid Services (CMS) on Heightened Scrutiny was issued on March 22, 2019 (SMD#19-001).
-In the form of FAQs, the guidance “is designed to ensure that implementation decisions balance the need for robust stakeholder engagement with administrative feasibility.”
+In the form of frequently asked questions (FAQs), the guidance “is designed to ensure that implementation decisions balance the need for robust stakeholder engagement with administrative feasibility.”

-In addition to addressing the process of Heightened Security, the CMS guidance provides clarification on assessing individual’s private residences to determine compliance with the Settings rule, and whether an individual must live in a compliant setting when receiving Medicaid funded non-residential Home- and Community-Based Services (HCBS).
+In addition to addressing the process of Heightened Scrutiny, the CMS guidance provides clarification on assessing individual’s private residences to determine compliance with the Settings Rule, and whether an individual must live in a compliant setting when receiving Medicaid-funded non-residential Home- and Community-Based Services (HCBS).

 Less than one year after CMS issued the guidance on Heightened Scrutiny, the U.S. Department of Health and Human Services (HHS) declared the COVID-19 PHE on January 31, 2020.
 Acknowledging the impact of the COVID-19 PHE on community integration programs and related efforts nationwide, CMS issued a State Medicaid Director letter on July 14, 2020 (SMD#20-003) wherein CMS extended the overall timeline for states to come into compliance with the Settings Rule to March 17, 2023.
 States must have all implementation activities completed by this deadline to demonstrate compliance.